dmlloyd/dmlloyd.github.io/content/posts/2017-10-30-rwlocks-with-just-synch.md

   - /rwlocks-with-just-synch/
 ---

-In our <a href="https://github.com/jboss-msc/jboss-msc">JBoss MSC</a> project, it has become necessary to introduce a multiple-readers/single-writer style of lock, however the JDK's ReadWriteLock APIs are too heavy for the job.
-Our solution is to implement such a thing using only an ```int``` field and synchronization.
+In our [JBoss MSC](https://github.com/jboss-msc/jboss-msc) project, it has become necessary to introduce a multiple-readers/single-writer style of lock, however the JDK's ReadWriteLock APIs are too heavy for the job.
+Our solution is to implement such a thing using only an `int` field and synchronization.

 ### Theory of operation

 The basic idea behind a readers/writer lock is that read locks are shared, meaning multiple threads can proceed holding read locks at the same time, whereas write locks are exclusive, meaning no other thread may hold any other kind of lock as long as the write lock is held.

-In this particular implementation, we use an ```int``` field to track the number of active readers.
-The synchronization itself is used for the write lock, using the monitor's built-in condition ```wait```/```notify``` to block and unblock waiting writers.
+In this particular implementation, we use an `int` field to track the number of active readers.
+The synchronization itself is used for the write lock, using the monitor's built-in condition `wait`/`notify` to block and unblock waiting writers.
 When a reader lock is held, the monitor is not held but the reader count is greater than zero.

 ### Implementation